jbarnette/house-styles/styles/audiosocket-ruby/README.md

 ## Invariants

 * Wrap at 80 columns.
-* Use vertical whitespace liberally.
+* Use vertical whitespace liberally (but only one line at a time).
   We're not going to run out.

 ## Classes and Modules